Nenkai/gt-modding-hub/docs/ps2/getting_started.md

 * [GT4FS](https://github.com/Razer2015/GT4FS)

 !!! warning
-    It is recommend to mod Gran Turismo 4 Online Test Version as opposed to retail, as retail uses dual-layer discs which cannot be built easily.
+    It is recommend to mod Gran Turismo 4 Online Public Beta as opposed to retail, as retail uses dual-layer discs which cannot be built easily.

 ---